Khao Sok National Park video featuring Khao Sok Lake – courtesy of ContemporaryNomad – View full video here

 After exploring Khao Sok National Park, our comfortable rooms provide the perfect place to relax.
 You will sleep in a private cottage, and can enjoy a tasty meal and cold beer in our restaurant.
 Riverside Cottages makes an excellent base to experience the National Park.
 Please contact us to book a room or a tour package.

-Khao Sok national park is located in Thailand’s Surat Thani province.
-The park extends into parts of the Khlong Yee and Khlong Pra Sang parks, and portions of neighbouring districts.
+The khao Sok national park location in Thailand’s Surat Thani province extends into parts of the Khlong Yee and Khlong Pra Sang parks, and even portions of the neighboring districts.
 The combined sizes of Khao Sok and bordering areas is over 3,500 square kilometers!

 How to get here